West Metro Physics Teams

 The F=ma Contest is a 25-question, 75-minute timed, multiple choice test administered in late January.
 The test focuses on mechanics, and problems can be solved without the use of calculus.
 There is a $15 fee for students who that are not members of WMPT.
 Link to past F=MA Contests

-: is a 40-question, 45-minute timed, multiple-choice test administered in early April.
+Physics Bowl Contest: is a 40-question, 45-minute timed, multiple-choice test administered in early April.
 Exam questions are based on topics and concepts covered in a typical high school physics course.
 To enhance the distribution of awards, Division I is for first-year physics students and Division II is for second-year physics students.
 There is a $15 fee to students not a member of WMPT.

-WMPT Team II:
+WMPT Team I: